Developer Guide

 Use cases

-For all use cases below, the System is InternSHIP
+For all use cases below, the System is InternSHIP and the Actor is the user, unless specified otherwise.

 (Similar use cases are grouped together as per the User Guide)